17 September 2018

 Learn more about other resources available to help illuminate the founding of our republic in the BDC's WordPress blog.

-PS: I have a presentation called "Beaufort District and The United States Constitution" in case your organization needs a speaker.
-Contact us to make the arrangements for 2023: bdc@bcgov.net or 843-255-6468.
+PS: I have a presentation called "Beaufort District and The United States Constitution" in case your organization needs a speaker in September 2025: bdc@bcgov.net or 843-255-6468.

 No comments: